Charles C. Lockwood: Later public service

-NY Supreme Court Justice
+New York Supreme Court justice

-In 1931, Lockwood was elected a justice of the New York Supreme Court (2nd D.).
-He was re-elected in 1945, and retired on December 31, 1947, at the end of the year that he reached the mandatory retirement age.
-After his retirement he continued to act as an official referee for the Court, handling complicated land acquisition cases in which the City of New York was defrauded millions of dollars each year by corrupt officials and crooked lawyers.
+In 1931, Lockwood was elected a justice of the New York Supreme Court (2nd District).
+He was re-elected in 1945 and retired on December 31, 1947, at the end of the year in which he reached the mandatory retirement age.
+After his retirement he continued to act as an official referee for the court, handling complicated land acquisition cases in which the City of New York was defrauded of millions of dollars each year by corrupt officials and crooked lawyers.
 He resigned in January 1954.

-In his final years, Governor Thomas E. Dewey appointed Lockwood along with New York City’s construction coordinator Robert Moses and former Secretary of War Robert P. Patterson as a member of the Temporary Long Island Railroad Commission, installed after the Richmond Hill train crash on November 22, 1950, that claimed 79 lives.
-The Commission recommended the state purchase and operation by non-profit public authority of the railway service.
-In 1954 he served as chairman of the Special Legislative Committee on Integrity and Ethical Standards in Government after it was discovered that influential politicians acquired substantial blocks of stock in harness racing tracks and racing associations.
-The Committee proposed the first generally applicable state ethics law in New York.
-He was associated with the Guggenheimer & Untermyer law firm and was president of the Board of Trustees of the Brooklyn Law School.
+In his final years, Governor Thomas E. Dewey appointed Lockwood along with New York City's construction coordinator Robert Moses and former Secretary of War Robert P. Patterson as a member of the Temporary Long Island Railroad Commission, installed after the Richmond Hill train crash on November 22, 1950, which claimed 79 lives.
+The commission recommended the state purchase and operation of the railway service by a non-profit public authority.

+In 1954, he served as chairman of the Special Legislative Committee on Integrity and Ethical Standards in Government after it was discovered that influential politicians acquired substantial blocks of stock in harness racing tracks and racing associations.
+The committee proposed the first generally applicable state ethics law in New York.

+Lockwood was associated with the Guggenheimer & Untermyer law firm and was president of the Board of Trustees of the Brooklyn Law School.

 Death and legacy

-He died of a heart attack on September 21, 1958, in Brooklyn, New York City, at the age of 81.
-He was survived by his second wife, Hilda Bisset Lockwood, and a son John Marshall Lockwood.
+Lockwood died of a heart attack on September 21, 1958, in Brooklyn, New York City, at the age of 81.
+He was survived by his second wife, Hilda Bisset Lockwood, and a son, John Marshall Lockwood.
 His first wife, Patricia Bleiler Lockwood, whom he had married in 1906, died in 1957.